euiyounghwang/euiyounghwang.github.io/README.md

 ![Alt text](image-5.png)

-Recently, I am personally implementing to rest-api endpoint as test project using python, flask/fastapi(https://github.com/euiyounghwang/python-fastapi-vector-search, https://github.com/euiyounghwang/python-flask-connexion-example-openapi3-master), and nestjs(https://github.com/euiyounghwang/nest-js-rest-api) based restapi.
-A search engine (elasticsearch) and Postgres were used.
+Recently, I am personally implementing to Rest-Api Endpoint as test projects using python, flask/fastapi(https://github.com/euiyounghwang/python-fastapi-vector-search, https://github.com/euiyounghwang/python-flask-connexion-example-openapi3-master), and nestjs(https://github.com/euiyounghwang/nest-js-rest-api).
+The service support to search from a search engine (elasticsearch) and Postgres.
 It is also implemented based on Docker, and is being built, executed, and tested.
 Also I am interested with similary search such as huggingface embedding, vectorized search using Faiss and so on. (https://github.com/euiyounghwang/semantic-search-elasticsearch-openai-langchain)

 #### <i>Rest-API on OPEN API Specifiation(Swagger)</i>
 ```